More about Cloud File Sharing

 When choosing a file service, users need to find solutions for their share’s availability, accessibility, data protection, performance, backup and archive, storage footprint and costs, scalability, agility, API and automation, migration to the cloud, data replication and synchronization, security, multicloud and hybrid capabilities, and Kubernetes integration.
 There are a lot of moving parts, which is one of the reasons why the cloud service providers offer fully-managed file service options.

-In this post we’ll look at each one of these challenges of using file share services in the cloud.
+In this post we’ll look at each one of these file share service challenges in the cloud.

 1. Cloud File Share Availability